January Weather in Kansas City Missouri, United States

 The lowest average 31-day accumulation is 0.6 inches on January 14.

-The highest average 31-day liquid-equivalent accumulation is 0.3 inches on January 31.
+The highest average 31-day accumulation is 3.2 inches on January 31.

 The latest sunrise of the month in Kansas City is 7:37 AM on January 5 and the earliest sunrise is 12 minutes earlier at 7:25 AM on January 31.